Updated April 12, 2025

 - Network security: Uncovers the exploitable issues on different networks that are associated with routers, switches, or network hosts.
 The test often uses weak assets or misconfigured assets to breach.

 - Cloud security: Validates that the cloud deployment security is accurate and outlines overall risk and the likelihood that the infiltration could occur in cloud properties.
-It’s possible to do these for public, private, and hybrid clouds.
+Doing these for public, private, and hybrid clouds is possible.

 - IoT security: Uses a layered methodology to analyze devices and their interactions.
 As IoT devices are often a favorite way for hackers to gain entry, these weaknesses are critical to correct.